How to Get a Private Investigator License in New York

 Last updated: March 2, 2026

 New York is one of the most dynamic and high-value real estate markets in the world, making it an excellent place to start a career as a private investigator.
 Licensing in New York is overseen by the New York Division of Licensing Services — Department of State.
-The process requires 0 hours of pre-license education and costs between $2,500 and $3,500 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the New York PI Licensing Exam (administered by New York Division of Licensing Services — Department of State) with a score of at least 70%.

-New York requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+New York does not require any pre-license education hours.
 Budget between $2,500 and $3,500 for the total licensing process, including education, application, and exam fees.
 Most aspiring private investigators complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |